jessicacliong/Pet-Stays-API-Webserver/README.md

 ### R1 and R2 Problem Identification and Justification

-The problem being solved by this application is the need for a secure method pet owners can create personal accounts with a pet sitter company, pet sitters can inform owners with matters regarding their loved ones while away from them, organise drop offs and pick ups with the pet sitters when to pick up their pets.
-An account system serves useful for customers to separate pet matters from personal ones as pet sitters can also access personal information about the pets in order to provide better personalised care for each pet's individual needs, while it also serves as a location for direct update of contact details for customer's convenience.
+The problem being solved by this application is the need for a secure method pet owners can create personal accounts with a pet sitter company to store personal information about customers, pets.
+This serves as a secure communication platform for pet sitters to inform customers regarding their loved ones while being away from them, organise drop offs and pick ups with the pet sitters when to pick up their pet.
+An account system serves to separate pet matters from personal ones as pet sitters can also access personal information about the pets in order to provide better personalised care for each of the pet's individual needs.
+This application also serves as a location for direct update of contact details for customer's convenience.

 Future iterations of this application will allow customers to send messages to pet sitters and enable the communication services to be a two-way direction service instead of just a one-way service.